 It is an interesting paradox that higher education, through the theory, research and writing of its faculty, often provides many of the frameworks for innovation in K-12 education, yet often trails behind elementary and secondary education in adopting many of these innovations.
 Assessment is a good example.
-Although many educational researchers and theorists in higher education (as well as many K-12 educators) promoted alternatives to the traditional approach to assessment still commonly found throughout our entire educational system, the systematic development of standards (or outcomes) and alternative assessments aligned to those standards is only recently being considered on a national level in higher education, and partly only because of significant prodding from external agencies (e.g., accrediting bodies).
+Although educational researchers and theorists in higher education promoted alternatives to the traditional approach to assessment still commonly found throughout our entire educational system, the systematic development of standards (or outcomes, as they are commonly referred to in higher education) and alternative assessments aligned to those standards is only recently being considered on a national level in higher education, and partly only because of significant prodding from external agencies (e.g., accrediting bodies).

-The development of standards or outcomes has been accompanied by an increased interest in reconsidering the types of assessments that will measures those goals.
+The development of standards has been accompanied by an increased interest in reconsidering the types of assessments that will measures those statements of what students should know and be able to do.
 The use of more traditional assessments (e.g., multiple-choice tests) reflects a philosophy that education is about students acquiring a certain body of knowledge and skills necessary to become productive citizens.
 Alternatively, authentic assessment (or performance assessment) is predicated on the belief that students need to learn how to perform the meaningful tasks they will encounter as citizens, workers, etc. In other words, acquiring a body of knowledge and skills is not sufficient.
-Students need to learn and subsequently demonstrate the ability to apply the knowledge and skills in real-world or authentic contexts.
+Authentic learning and assessment emphasizes students' need to learn and subsequently demonstrate the ability to apply the knowledge and skills in real-world or authentic contexts.